ppouliot/vyos-builder/README.md

-# vyos-builder - Build the build system for custom VyOS images
+# vyos-builder - Consolidated things for VyOS managemt and custom images

 ## Ansible